|

 A close up of the corner on a DIY wood frame.
 The image shows the overlap of the wood, and an air nailer attaching the two pieces together for stability.

-I love how it looks now.
+I love how it looks once it is finished.

 An adorable easter bunny art print, thats been framed with a diy wood picture frame and then hung up as simple Easter decor.